rocketscience0/cs207-FinalProject/docs/source/software_organization.md

 #### Modules

-There are two modules.
-The `autodiff` module implements the forward mode of automatic differentiation.
-It contains `structures.py`, the definition of the `Number` and `Array` class, and `operations.py`, the implementations of the various elementary operations and the derivatives of elementary operations.
-The `root_finding.py` and `optimizations.py` that performs various root-finding and optimization methods as a proposed extension.
-The `tests` module runs tests for `autodiff`.
+There are four modules.
+The `autodiff` package implements the forward mode of automatic differentiation.
+It contains `structures.py` module, which includes the definition of the `Number` and `Array` class, and `operations.py` module, which includes the implementations of the various elementary operations and the derivatives of elementary operations.
+The `root_finding.py` module and `optimizations.py` module performs various root-finding and optimization methods as a proposed extension.
+The `tests` package runs tests for `autodiff`.
 See below for details about testing.

 #### Testing
 All tests live in `tests/test_autodiff.py`.
 We will use both `TravisCI` and `CodeCov` to distribute reports.